Getting started

 • Provider - The application responding with the data (in this case API)

-Below is the OpenAPI specification that represents the communication between UI and API in the above sample application.
-Save this to a file called service.yaml.
+Below is the OpenAPI specification that represents the communication between UI and Backend in the above example application.
+Please save this to a file called service.yaml.

 info: